scarscarin/notes-on-Data-Degrowth/03.March/Design for Data Degrowth. An introduction.md

 ---
 ### On Data Degrowth

-In the culture of data and computing, there is a shared belief that virtually every problem can be solved, given an infinite amount of computational power, data, or raw material.
-However, when the increasing reliance on such finite resources poses the gravest problem itself, this belief becomes a paradox.
+In the culture of data and computing, there is a shared belief that every problem can virtually be solved, given an infinite amount of computational power, data, or raw material.
+Though, when the increasing reliance on such finite resources poses the gravest problem itself, this belief becomes an unfortunate paradox.

 Decades of science reports and climate disasters beg us to look at the damage made to the planet by extractive practices of industrial growth.
 In the meantime, new societal models countering growth are being designed.
 Degrowth represents maybe the most encompassing school of thought: a political, economic, and social movement on a mission to reduce global consumption and production.
 Not only as a necessary stop of an otherwise unsustainable economic practice, but, too, as the required premise to a socially and ecologically just society.